-Known locally as The Elephant Building, The National Museum of Indonesia contains one of the most extensive collections of artifacts in all of Southeast Asia.
+Known locally as The Elephant Building, National Museum contains one of the most extensive collections of artifacts in all of Southeast Asia.
 The museum, easily recognized by the bronze elephant statue at the front entrance, sits on the west side of Merdeka Square and has been preserving the nation’s heritage for more than 200 years.
-Take a long walk through Indonesia’s history, and view diverse exhibits of stone statues, national currencies, archeological records and native ceramics.
+Take a long walk through Indonesia’s history, and view diverse exhibits of stone statues, national currencies, archaeological records and native ceramics.
 Discover the king who donated the famous elephant statue and much more, as the National Museum boasts a collection of more than 100,000 artifacts and serves as an educational center as well.

-Find more attractions nearby:
+Find more Jakarta attractions nearby:

 - Ragunan Zoo: The oldest and second largest zoo in the world features an aviary and primate center as well as rare animals, like gorillas, babirusas (deer pigs) and a Sumatran Tiger in a lush jungle setting.

 - Wiladatika Recreation Park: Relax, play sports or enjoy a picnic lunch on the beautiful park grounds.

 Check In to Hotel Desa Wisata, Step Out to Taman Mini Indonesia Indah

 3. Receive a wealth of knowledge about Indonesia’s economy during a tour of MUSEUM BANK INDONESIA